ZackMattor/clipper/README.md

 - `--accurate`: re-encode each clip (`libx264`/`aac`) so the output duration matches the reported start/stop times exactly (performs a post-input seek).
 - `--clean-transcode`: force re-encoding with `-ss` placed *before* `-i`, ensuring clean frames while staying much faster than copy mode.
 - `--container`: choose `mkv` (default) or `mp4` for the generated files.
 Pair this with `--accurate` if you want re-encoded H.264/AAC `.mp4` clips.
-- `--videotoolbox` / `--hw-accel videotoolbox`: use Apple’s hardware encoder/decoder (ideal on an M4 Max) when running with `--accurate`.
-Hardware acceleration dramatically improves encode speed while keeping the buffers tight; the fallback software encoder remains available for other setups.
 - `--ffmpeg-stats`: forward `-stats` to ffmpeg so you can watch per-clip progress/status output in real time (handy for long `--accurate` runs).
-- `--ffmpeg-verbose`: raise ffmpeg’s log level to `info` so you can tail detailed progress output in the API/CLI console.
+- `--ffmpeg-verbose`: raise ffmpeg’s log level to `info` so you can tail detailed progress output in the API console.

 ### Importing legacy clips